hendrikschneider/jekyll-analytics/README.md

   Plausible:
     domain: 'example.com'   # The domain configured in plausible
-    source: 'https://plausible.example.com/js/plausible.js' # The source of the javascript
+    source: 'https://plausible.example.com/js/plausible.js' # The source of the javascript*

+  CounterDotDev:
+    user: 'SomeUser'  # Your username on counter.dev (it is the value for the key "user" on your tracking code)
 ```

 ## Usage